dynatrace-oss/log4j-metadata-provider/README.md

 ```

 As this library is not released, a source dependency is required.
-This will get the required code from Github.
+This will download the required code from Github.
 To set it up, add the following to your `settings.gradle`:

 ```groovy